-Prerequisite: a course in sociology or enrolment in Education.
+Prerequisite: Soc 200.0 or enrolment in Education.

 A study of major sociological approaches (both conceptual and methodological) to education in different societies, with special emphasis on Canadian society.
 The course will focus on topics such as relationship between family, education and society; education and inequality; the social organization of knowledge; education and social change; the politics of education.